hehesiuu27/JSONPrinter/README.md

 In this repository you will find an worked out example for a `SalesOrder` scenario, but the `JSONPrinter` files and your customized `DomainExpert` should be sufficient in all other projects.

-If you found a bug, have feature requests, pull requests, or other feedback, feel free to [create an issue](https://github.com/jsnoeijer/JSONPrinter/issues/new).
+If you found a bug, have feature requests, pull requests, or other feedback, feel free to [create an issue](https://github.com/jsnoeijer/JSONPrinter/issues/new) and colaborate.